Rutter's: Food service

-Rutter's deli offers various sandwiches, salads, hot and prepared foods as well as a breakfast menu.

-In 2023, Rutter's released an online ordering feature on the Rutter's App.
-This feature is being promoted with 0.25¢ off per gallon of gasoline, for a first time online order purchase.
+Rutter's is known for its Made For You foodservice, which includes subs and wraps, burgers, seafood, salads, Mexican-inspired food, bowls, pizza, pasta, chicken and breakfast sandwiches.
+The company's 1747 Bar & Lounge locations incorporate the Made For You food menu alongside an expanded bar program.

+In March 2023, Rutter's introduced online food ordering through its website and mobile application.
+The service allowed Rutter's Rewards members to order from the company's foodservice menu in advance and pick up their orders in-store, either immediately or at a scheduled time.
+The online ordering system was developed in partnership with Paytronix using its Order & Delivery platform.

 Alcohol sales

 Several Rutter's locations in Central Pennsylvania along with the Inwood, West Virginia location sell beer and wine.
 The Inwood, West Virginia location also sells liquor; liquor cannot be sold at its Pennsylvania locations as all liquor in Pennsylvania must be sold at state-owned Fine Wine & Good Spirits stores.
 Locations selling alcohol also feature a seating area.
 Rutter's has been rapidly adding Beer Caves to its Pennsylvania locations since Act 39 in 2016 allowed for additional alcohol licenses in Pennsylvania.

+Rutter's adult beverage program also includes canned cocktails and spiked slushies at select locations.
+The company's 1747 Bar & Lounge locations offer an expanded selection of alcoholic beverages, including beer, wine and cocktails.

 Video gaming rooms

 Following the 2017 passage of a Pennsylvania law that allows up to five video gaming terminals to be located at "truck stop establishments", Rutter's and Penn National Gaming opened the first video gaming room at the Rutter's location in Manchester Township in York County in August 2019.
 There are plans to open video gaming rooms at more Rutter's locations in 2019 and 2020.

+Rutter's subsequently expanded its video gaming operations to additional locations within Pennsylvania.
+The company's 1747 Bar & Lounge concept incorporates video gaming terminals alongside its bar and sports-viewing areas.